asayers/orpa/README.md

 ## Enter git-notes

-Well, git gives you a way to leave notes on commits.
-It's called [`git notes`].
+In fact, git gives you a way to leave notes for yourself attached to commits.
+It's called... [`git notes`].
 You use it like this:

 ```
 $ git notes add b76598d -m 'Reviewed-by: Alex Sayers <alex@asayers.com>'